jinghuazhao/FM-pipeline/README.md

 On many occasions, the pipeline takes advantage of the [GNU parallel](http://www.gnu.org/software/parallel/).

-Besides (sub)set of software listed in the table above, the pipeline requires [qctool](http://www.well.ox.ac.uk/~gav/qctool/#overview), [PLINK](https://www.cog-genomics.org/plink2) 1.9, and the companion program LDstore from finemap's website need to be installed.
+Besides (sub)set of software listed in the table above, the pipeline requires [qctool 2.0](http://www.well.ox.ac.uk/~gav/qctool/#overview), [PLINK](https://www.cog-genomics.org/plink2) 1.9, and the companion program LDstore from finemap's website need to be installed.

 The pipeline itself can be installed in the usual way,